-An excellent sharpening tool in Photoshop is the Smart Sharpen filter.
+In my estimation the most powerful sharpening tool in Photoshop is the Smart Sharpen filter.
 It must be applied to a pixel layer, so the best approach is to make a merged visible layer at the top of the layer stack and apply Smart Sharpen at the end of the process.
-Since sharpening applied to a file should be relative to the image size this will allow easy removal of the sharpening from a psd which can then be resized for output.
-However, this is also one of the reasons why final global sharpening of most files is best done at the printing stage, preferably using Lightroom.
+Since sharpening applied to a file should be relative to the image size this will allow easy removal of the sharpening from a psd which can then be resized for output and resharpened.
+However, this is also one of the reasons why final global sharpening of most files is best done at the printing stage, preferably using the Lightroom print module.

 Smart Sharpen is actually a composite dialog that uses unsharp masking, noise reduction, and blendif capabilities in one dialog.
 This makes the application easy to use, and works exceptionally well.
 Absent the need for a different means of sharpening it is the best choice.

-The first control is Amount, and in conjuction with Radius it works about the same a Unsharp Mask.
+The first control is Amount, and in conjunction with Radius it works about the same as Unsharp Mask.
 It has edge detection as part of the process which makes it less likely to create halos, but still must be used carefully.
 You can start by lowering the Reduce Noise slider so you can see the full effect of the sharpening.
+Reduce noise should be used to reign in sharpening on smooth areas.
+If sharpening produces unwanted noise in skies and other areas reduce noise can be used to minimize that effect compared to the overall sharpening.

 Next would be Noise Reduction.
 In an image with little noise the effect will be minimal, of course, but check for noise in the darkest areas of the image for the most effective use.
 Noise reduction always softens an image, so a compromise is usually needed between some noise and complete removal.
 Less obvious noise often simply disappears in the printing process, so the application becomes one of experience.
 If the image was captured at a low ISO or otherwise shows little noise, adding Noise Reduction would simply soften the image.